masasam/dotfiles/README.md

 ### Updating mise tools

-Tool versions in `.config/mise/config.toml` are pinned to known-working exact versions. `make mise` installs those versions.
+The public `.config/mise/config.toml` lists every managed tool at a known-working exact version, so it can be copied and used without the repository's git-crypt key. `make mise` installs those versions.
 Review and update the pins interactively with:

     make mise-update

+Private environment values are kept separately in the git-crypt-encrypted `.config/mise/secrets.toml`.
+After unlocking this repository, deploy them with:

+    make mise-secrets

+Other users can copy `.config/mise/secrets.example.toml` to `~/.config/mise/secrets.toml`, replace the placeholders, and set mode `600`.
+The secrets file is optional; mise tool installation works without it.

 ### Useful shortcuts